 Instructions

 - Start by blending half of the raisins and the water into a paste.
-Use a stick mixer or food processor.
+Use an immersion hand mixer or food processor.

 - Add the spices to the mixture.